 Pumpkin’s hearty flesh is a good source of vitamins A, B2, C, and E, calcium, iron, copper, potassium, and manganese.
 Its antioxidant content protects the body from free radicals.
 It’s also good for supporting good eyesight, preventing diseases like cancer and dementia, boosting heart health, and helping maintain healthy skin, lungs, bones, and kidneys.

-You can simply saute, bake, or grill them.
+You can simply saute, bake, or grill them (or include the pumpkin in a low fiber soup!).
 You can also add them in sauces, dips, soups, stews, or even smoothies.
 Pumpkins are a great way to add color to your meal and get a handful of nutrients while still keeping up with your low residue diet.

 Margarine contains unsaturated good fats – polyunsaturated and monounsaturated fats, which helps in lowering bad cholesterol when substituted for saturated fat.
 Vegetable oil-based margarine is also rich in phytosterols which may reduce levels of LDL cholesterol.
 Be cautious though of margarine that is high in trans fat.